 THE FATHER OF INDUSTRIAL DESIGN

 Raymond Loewy was perhaps the most famous designer of his era.
-Born in France in 1893, Loewy had moved to America as a young man.
-After a stint as a window designer for major New York department stores in the 1920s, he became an industrial designer, bringing a clean, modern, Art Moderne-flavored touch to products like refrigerators, locomotives, the modern Coke bottle, and an array of familiar logos and packaging that ranged from Hoover Vacuum Cleaners to Lucky Strike cigarettes and Shell Gasoline.
+Born in France in 1893, he had moved to America as a young man and, after a stint as a window designer for major New York department stores in the 1920s, became an industrial designer.
+Over the next three decades, he brought a clean Art Moderne flair to products like refrigerators, locomotives, the modern Coca-Cola bottle, and an array of familiar logos and packaging that ranged from Hoover Vacuum Cleaners to Lucky Strike cigarettes and Shell Gasoline.
 He made the cover of TIME in 1949, and it would be fair to say that most Americans saw or interacted with at least one Loewy-designed product every day.

 THE STUDEBAKER AVANTI

-Most reviewers found the Studebaker Avanti’s acceleration and braking to be commendable, but they were less impressed with its handling.
-The Avanti was a fairly bulky car, stretching a little over 192 inches (4,887 mm) on a 109-inch (2,769mm) wheelbase and tipped the scales at more than 3,700 pounds (1,715 kg) with automatic and air conditioning.
+Most reviewers found the Avanti’s acceleration and braking commendable, but were less impressed with its handling.
+The Studebaker Avanti was a fairly bulky car by international standards, stretching a little over 192 inches (4,887 mm) on a 109-inch (2,769mm) wheelbase and tipping the scales at more than 3,700 pounds (1,715 kg) with automatic and air conditioning.
 Perhaps more significantly, the Avanti had inherited the Lark’s formidable front weight bias and antiquated front suspension, which compromised agility and resulted in vague steering feel.
 The stiff shocks and springs provided good body control, but they also contributed to a heavy-footed feel on broken pavement.
 By the standards of passenger cars of its era, the Avanti’s handling was above average, but it was definitely no match for a Corvette Sting Ray.

 THE END OF STUDEBAKER